 Rich with history and artistic treasures, Tuscany’s capital Florence is a city that inspires every visitor in a unique way.
 Florence was at the top of my list during a month-long tour of Italy.
 With very little time to explore, my first visit would simply serve to whet my appetite for the next.
 I uncovered a few favourite finds including where to stay and eat and quickly learned that this is a city that will romance you; whether you are exploring Florence in two days or you are fortunate enough to enjoy its charm for a little longer.

-I loved how easy Florence was to visit, everything that I wanted to see this first trip was either close to my hotel or a short bike or taxi ride away.
+I loved how easy Florence was to visit, everything that I wanted to see this first trip was either close to my hotel or a short bike or taxi ride away, which is particularly important if you want to cover the best of Florence in two days.
 There’s a reason why people call Florence an “open-air museum,” many of the streets, bridges, palaces and piazzas are incredible and just taking a walk through the city you can see so many beautiful things.
 The city is manageable and easy to navigate, and very bike friendly with city bikes easy to rent in numerous locations.

 The Duomo | Piazza del Duomo, Florence

-Florence’s iconic Cathedral of Santa Maria del Fiore, The Duomo was conveniently located within walking distance of my first hotel.
+Florence’s iconic Cathedral of Santa Maria del Fiore, The Duomo has to rank among the top 5 things to see in Florence.
+Conveniently located within walking distance of my first hotel.
 The pink, white and green marble façade and intricate gothic design that was started in the 13th Century by Arnolfo di Cambio and finished in the 15th century with the dome designed by Filippo Brunelleschi, is a magnificent sight to see.

 Visiting this cathedral is free and as a result the lines to go inside during high season can be long.
 I visited this cathedral both mornings that I stayed at Baglioni.
 When you visit before 8am you have the perimeter of the cathedral all to yourself for spectacular photographs without lots of tourists, and there are a handful of cafes in the cathedral piazza to sit in quiet and have breakfast before the crowds arrive for the doors to open at 10am.
 Be one of the first in line to go inside this spectacular duomo, it will swallow you up with its grandeur in the most magnificent and divine way and you will be floating on this for the rest of the day.